-Since IFRS 9 came into effect on January 1st this year, we have seen wide-scale transformation to meet the requirements of the standard – but banks are far from done.
+Since IFRS 9 came into effect on January 1st 2018, we have seen wide-scale transformation to meet the requirements of the standard – but banks are far from done.

 First, the good news.
 So far, the impact on loan provisions has been less than expected, there is convergence in the application of multiple scenarios, and some of the best practices around stress testing are starting to crystallise – but challenges still remain.